-These red wine braised short ribs always hit the spot for a savory, ultra-comforting meal.
-All you have to do is sear them, braise them with some veggies, broth, and of course a little red wine, and a couple of hours later you’ll have the most succulent, tender, fall-of-the-bone meat.
+Red wine braised short ribs always hit the spot for an ultra-comforting meal.
+After an easy sear and braise (with some veggies, broth, and of course a little red wine), you’ll enjoy the most succulent, tender, fall-of-the-bone meat.

 The Best Braised Beef Short Ribs

-Just imagine taking a bite of tenderized, braised short ribs with creamy mashed potatoes dabbled in meaty juices.
-All I can say is this combo is heavenly.
-And while it may sound like a luxuriously meal served up at a 5-star restaurant, it’s actually incredibly easy to make in your own home kitchen.
+A bite of super tender short ribs with creamy mashed potatoes dabbled in meaty juices is, well, heavenly.
+And while it may sound like a luxurious meal served up at a 5-star restaurant, it’s actually incredibly easy to make in your own home kitchen.